mgsosna/mattsosna.com/_posts/computer_science/2021-08-12-CSDS-intro.md

   - [Questions](#questions-5)

 ## Getting started
+Data structures $-$ and the algorithms with which we interact with them $-$ are tools optimized to answer different needs for retrieving and storing data.
+Just like how it's easier to dig a hole with a shovel than a hammer, certain problems are straightforward to solve with one data structure and a massive headache with another.

 Before we can dive into the differences between arrays and linked lists, we need to understand what exactly data structures are and how to compare them.
 We'll start by distinguishing the tools (data structures) from how we use them (abstract data types), as well as Big-O notation, a metric for comparing the speed of operations on data structures.

 ### Data structures vs. abstract data types